 Business owners take their salaries from profits.
 So, what percentage of your business’s eventual profits will go to each partner?
 This question essentially determines the size of each partner’s salary and how frequently each partner will pay themselves.

 Salaries are based on a myriad of factors.
-You and your partner must therefore decide which of these factors is most integral to the business’s success.
+Therefore, you and your partner must decide which of these factors is most integral to the business’s success.
 For example, one partner’s expertise could be more valuable than another partner’s financial contributions.

 How Do Business Partnerships Apply for Business Loans?